huggingface/blog/controlnet.md

 <img src="https://huggingface.co/datasets/YiYiXu/test-doc-assets/resolve/main/blog_post_cell_22_output_0.jpeg" width=600/>
 </p>

 Another exclusive application of ControlNet is that we can take a pose from one image and reuse it to generate a different image with the exact same pose.
-So in this next example, we are going to teach a cute anime girl how to do yoga using [Open Pose ControlNet](https://huggingface.co/lllyasviel/sd-controlnet-openpose)!
+So in this next example, we are going to teach superheroes  how to do yoga using [Open Pose ControlNet](https://huggingface.co/lllyasviel/sd-controlnet-openpose)!

 First, we will need to get some images of people doing yoga: